ssteidl/vessel/docs/RunningContainer.md

 ### Development Test Container

-TODO: Container to nullmount the source directory into a container
+It's often useful to manually create a development environment container and then mount a host folder into the container.
+The host would contain the source code being built in the development container.
+Thus allowing editors installed on the host system to edit source files in a development container.
+Below is an example of how the author develops a django application:

+* `sudo -E vessel run --name=uwsgi --volume=$PWD:/development uwsgi:local sh`
+* `# uwsgi --ini=development/uwsgi/dev.ini`
+   * uwsgi is (among other things) WSGI server that can run django.
+It has hot reloading functionality
+* Because my source directory ($PWD) contains the source code and is mounted in the container at `/development`; changes to the sourcefile will automatically be noticed by uwsgi running in the container at the application reloaded.

+> 🕵️ When we talk about volumes in vessel terminology, we are simply referring to directories from the host filesystem that are [nullfs](https://www.freebsd.org/cgi/man.cgi?query=nullfs&sektion=&n=1) mounted into the container.

 # Runtime File

 Quick, ephemeral containers from the commandline can be useful for simple tasks.
 The real power in `vessel` comes from exposing the powerful features of the FreeBSD operating system to user workloads.
-Containers can be easily defined in a ini file that is referred to as
+Containers can be easily defined in a ini file that is referred to as a runtime definiton file.

 ```
 [dataset:upload-images]